Saphereye/logic-proof-parser/mainpage.md

 Main Page {#mainpage}
 =========
-## Introduction
+Introduction
 ---
 This project is about implementing the construction of a parse tree for a propositional logic formula.Parse tree is the hierarchical representation of terminals or non-terminals.Input is in the form of propositional logic formula in infix notation.The project uses C++ as the base language for writing the code.The project has been really interesting and has helped us learn a lot of new things.

-## Thoughts behind selecting the Language
+Thoughts behind selecting the Language
 ---
 In this project we decided to use C++ due to the following reasons:
->-Object Oriented language
+- Object Oriented language
->-Application of OOPS Course
+- Application of OOPS Course
->-Learning a new language in the process
+- Learning a new language in the process

-## Team Members
+Team Members
 ---
->-Adarsh Das
+- Adarsh Das
->-Maheswar Bora
+- Maheswar Bora
->-Prachi Shah
+- Prachi Shah
->-Anushka Agnihotri
+- Anushka Agnihotri
 ![alt text](timc.png)